Peter Behrens (Hamburg 1868-1940 Berlin)

 signed in pencil lower right: Peter Behrens

-A rare signed proof impression of this iconic Jugendstil print, published in the periodical "Pan", vol. IV, no. 2, July-August-September 1898, Berlin, as an insert before page 117; subsequently published in a smaller format in "L’Art Décoratif" (1899) and in "Die Kunst" (Band 2, 1900, Munich, as an insert before page 1).
+A rare signed proof impression of this iconic Jugendstil print, published in the periodical Pan, vol. IV, no. 2, July-August-September 1898, Berlin, as an insert before page 117; subsequently published in a smaller format in L’Art Décoratif (1899) and in Die Kunst (Volume [Band] 2, third issue, 1900, Munich, as an insert before page 1).

 "Considered by Behrens' contemporaries Friedrich Carstanjen and Otto Julius Bierbaum as one of the seminal images of the late nineteenth century, this print breaks with traditional graphic images and has the distinction of being the best known German woodcut of the period.
 The image is at the same time erotic and asexual.
 The decorative and symmetrically organized composition consists of two shown faces in profile surrounded by a mass of entangled hair against a dark green background.
 While apparently portraying a man and a woman, the openly linear modeling and the flat treatment of positive and negative spaces cancel the definition between the sexes, resulting in an androgynous couple.
 The braided locks suggest an indissoluble fusion, from which participants cannot extricate themselves."
-G
+Gr